Kongduino/RAK3272S/README.md

 Ported my C++ `hexDump()` function to Python to show packets in hex form for debug purposes.
 Called only during `sendPacket()` for now, but should be added later in a few other places.
 Finally, it will be made optional with a `#DEBUG`-like define.

+The function has been updated to allow for buffers long than 256 bytes.

 ![hexDump](hexDump.png)